Horris Hill Prep, Newbury

-HORRIS HILL PREP SCHOOL, NEWTON, NEWBURY BERKSHIRE
+HORRIS HILL PREP SCHOOL, NEWTOWN, NEWBURY BERKSHIRE

 Plenty, in an independent school you would expect sport to be strong, you’ll find astroturf, large sports hall; outdoor heated swimming pool, rugby and football pitches, cricket nets, a cross country route that includes Heartbreak Hill (a fiendishly steep climb near the finish), squash courts, 9-hole golf course and an adventure playground in the woods.
 Just to let you know, Horris Hill kids are expected to play, run and compete outside in all weathers.
 You’ll also find these mini Bear Grylls camping out, den building and climbing trees in Spain (a patch of wood shaped like the country).